awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscalingplans-scalingplan-predefinedloadmetricspecification.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResourceLabel`  <a name="cfn-autoscalingplans-scalingplan-predefinedloadmetricspecification-resourcelabel"></a>
 Identifies the resource associated with the metric type\.
-You can't specify a resource label unless the metric type is `ALBRequestCountPerTarget` and there is a target group for an Application Load Balancer attached to the Auto Scaling group\.
+You can't specify a resource label unless the metric type is `ALBTargetGroupRequestCount` and there is a target group for an Application Load Balancer attached to the Auto Scaling group\.
 The format is app/<load\-balancer\-name>/<load\-balancer\-id>/targetgroup/<target\-group\-name>/<target\-group\-id>, where:
 + app/<load\-balancer\-name>/<load\-balancer\-id> is the final portion of the load balancer ARN\.
 + targetgroup/<target\-group\-name>/<target\-group\-id> is the final portion of the target group ARN\.